-(3) Initiate or maintain a peripheral intermittent or secondary intravenous infusion containing an antibiotic;
+(3) Initiate or maintain an intermittent or secondary intravenous infusion containing an antibiotic;

-(4) Prepare or reconstitute only an antibiotic additive to be administered through a peripheral infusion;
+(4) Prepare or reconstitute an antibiotic additive to be administered through an intravenous infusion;

 (5) Inject heparin or normal saline to flush an intermittent infusion device or heparin lock, including, but not limited to, bolus or push;

 (6) Change tubing on an intermittent infusion device and on an intravenous line if the line terminates in a peripheral vein;

 (7) Place a venous access catheter, no longer than three inches in length, in the hand, forearm or antecubital space, followed by the placement of a saline or heparin lock, either for purposes of intermittent infusions, or to initiate infusions of any of the solutions set forth in paragraph (B)(1) of this rule; or

 (8) Stop an infusion of blood or blood component, or turn off the function of a patient-controlled analgesic device when a complication arises.

 (C) A licensed practical nurse authorized by the board to perform intravenous therapy procedures may perform the procedures set forth in paragraph (B) of this rule only if one of the following requirements are met: